IELTS Cue Card Sample 22 - A speech that somebody delivered and you heard

 Tips for answering this cue card topic:

 Think about a speech that you heard and liked/ disliked.
 Usually, people remember speeches which are interesting, which were delivered with great eloquence and have lasting impressions.
-Such speech can be something you heard in person or watched on TV or heard on radio.
+Such speech can be something you heard in person or watched on TV or heard on the radio.
 Sometimes the speeches given by a famous person remain alive in generations and you can also mention one such speech that affected the whole nation.
 If you want to talk about a speech you heard on radio and TV, mention a famous speech by a leader of your country.
 If you want to talk about a speech that you heard, look for the following options that may match the speech you are thinking about:

 - A speech that was given by your school teacher.